Lucchese-Anthony/jdf-format/README.md

 1. Add the [Latex Workshop](https://github.com/James-Yu/LaTeX-Workshop) Extension
     - Ensure that `texlive` for your OS is installed.
 See additional instructions in the extensions' README
-1. Use the preview icon (top left) or use the keyboard shortcut (Ctrl + Alt + V).
+2. Use the preview icon (top left) or use the keyboard shortcut (Ctrl + Alt + V).
 This will open up a live preview.
-1. Once done, use the green play button, or use keyboard shortcut (Ctrl + Alt + B) to build the project and generate PDF.
+3. Once done, use the green play button, or use keyboard shortcut (Ctrl + Alt + B) to build the project and generate PDF.
+4. You can now view the PDF in visual studio code by clicking the book with magnifying glass icon on the top right (🔍)

 ## License